Skip to content Exit mobile menu

 Biography

-Previously, Maria has written a number of sociological monographs, research papers and articles, including her book, Vampire Culture (Bloomsbury, 2013), which is a non-fiction book that draws on her PhD in the area of subcultures: media, gender and crime.
+Previously, Maria has written a number of sociological monographs, research papers, and articles and is supervising PhD students in the areas of crime, stalking, domestic abuse, and media representation.

 Research